microgrid/Simulink-microgrid/README.md

 ## Purpose of this simulation
 Design tools are needed to build the prototype PV-microgrid at the College of Science and Technology in Bhutan.
 This project will be supporting this Microgrid at CST by proposing a design tool that can
-* Identify optimal microgrid structure and composition
+* Identify optimal microgrid structure and composition.
-* Give a full year simulation of the system, with measurements on load, production, voltage and frequency
+* Give a full year simulation of the system, with measurements on load, production, voltage and frequency.
-* Give methods for simplifying the planning and resource-assessment phase
+* Give methods for simplifying the planning and resource-assessment phase.

 ## To Do